Nik

-Nik is a male nickname/moniker derived from the Ancient Greek word νίκη (nike), meaning 'victory'.
+Nik is a gender-neutral given name.
+It is commonly used as a short form (diminutive, hypocorism) of the given names Nikolas, Kreshnik, Nikolina, Nikole, etc. The name is derived from the Ancient Greek word νίκη (nike), meaning 'victory'.

-The name Nik is a shortened form that has several origins.
+The name Nik, as a shortened form, has several origins.
 One of the interpretations is that the name comes from Nike, the mythological goddess of victory.
 In another interpretation it is an abbreviation of the name Nikat, which means 'spiritual man', and according to a third interpretation it is a derivative of the names Nike or Nikica, which refer to victory.
 Sometimes the name is a diminutive of Dominic, which means 'one who belongs to God'.

 In the Kelantan state of Malaysia and the Pattani province of Thailand, Nik is an inherited title.

-Notable people with the given name or nickname include:
+It is occasionally used as a moniker.